Rent help in Pittsburgh region.

 Rental assistance is available for Pittsburgh and Allegheny County residents.
-A number of agencies, churches, non-profits, and government programs focus on providing low income housing and rent help to qualified seniors, the disabled and low income and struggling families in the region.
+A number of agencies, churches, non-profits, and government programs focus on providing low income housing, security deposit and rent help.
+There are grants or loans to qualified seniors, the disabled and low income as well as struggling families in the region.

 Pittsburgh Presbyterian Lazarus (412-323-1400) can offer at most $250 in one time assistance to help with rental evictions, pay utility bills, and even such expenses as medical bills.

 Careline from Catholic Charities is an option for emergency assistance.
 The main office is at 212 9th Street in Pittsburgh, PA.
 Call 412-456-6999.
 Some of the financial assistance offered can help during a short term hardship or emergency, and can, in limited circumstances, be used for housing and/or rent.